-Serving Denver Metro, Boulder, Greeley, Steamboat Springs, Fort Collins, all of Colorado, and Phoenix Arizona
+Serving Denver Metro, Boulder, Greeley, Steamboat Springs, Fort Collins, and all of Colorado

 When you have a long way to go and a short time to get there, taking a flight to your destination may be your online choice.
 Millions of people each year fly in, out, and across the United States each year without incident.
 In fact, the number of people killed on U.S. roadways far exceed the number of fatalities from aviation accidents.
 But still, where there are many stories of people walking away from serious auto accidents, there are not very many who walk away from a plane crash.

 The U.S. Department of Transportation reports that in 2015 alone, more than 895.3 million passengers flew on U.S. airlines or airlines serving the U.S. Of the billions of passengers who have flown in the United States, a total of 10,505 people have lost their lives in fatal airliner accidents from 1945 to 2013.